S. C. Jamir: Assassination attempt

+Gubernatorial positions

 Jamir served as Governor of Goa from July 2004 to July 2008.

 Following the resignation of Maharashtra Governor S. M. Krishna, on 6 March 2008, President Pratibha Patil asked Jamir to temporarily take the additional charge of Maharashtra.
 Jamir was formally appointed Governor of Maharashtra on 8 July 2008, while Shivinder Singh Sidhu was appointed to succeed him in Goa.
 Jamir was sworn in as Governor of Maharashtra on 19 July 2008.
-In July 2009 he took additional charge of Gujarat state during the medical absence and subsequent death of Governor-designate Devendra Nath Dwivedi.
-On 9 March 2013, he was appointed Governor of Odisha.
+In July 2009 he took additional charge of Gujarat state during the medical absence and subsequent death of Governor-designate Devendra Nath Dwivedi.On 9 March 2013, he was appointed Governor of Odisha.

 Nagaland lottery scam

-During his tenure as Chief Minister, The Comptroller and Auditor General (CAG) unearthed a major financial scandal in the Nagaland state lottery amounting to Rs 38,297 crore.
+During his tenure as Chief Minister, The Comptroller and Auditor General (CAG) unearthed a major financial scandal in the Nagaland state lottery amounting to ₹38,297 crore.
 The entire scam took place between October 1993 and November 1997.
 Jamir denied his government's involvement in the financial scandal but the special audit by the Comptroller and Auditor General (CAG), ordered by the Union Home Ministry, indicted both the Nagaland Government and the state's sole distributor of tickets, M.S Associates, for defrauding the public as well as the exchequer of the amount in July 1999.
 This case continues to be pending in the court till date.

 Personal life

 Jamir married Imkonglemla, daughter of Senkalemba in 1958 and they have five children.
 His younger daughter died in 1996, while his mother died in 2016, at the age of 101.
+His son, Chubatoshi Apok Jamir is also a politician in the Indian National Congress.

 He was conferred an honorary doctorate from the University of Cambodia in 2017.
-In year 2020, Mr Jamir was conferred with the third highest civilian award--Padma Bhushan—in the field of public affairs on the occasion of 71st Republic day.
+In 2020 Jamir was conferred with the third highest civilian award—Padma Bhushan—in the field of public affairs.